 It is important to follow the recommended dose schedule for Lipid-bound Zinc.
 More is not necessarily better.
 For example, while some studies show that 2-3 times the recommended daily allowance suppresses prostate cancer other studies say high zinc appears to increase prostate cancer risk.

-The dose schedule provides approximately fifty percent or half the RDA, the recommended daily allowance established by the FDA.
-Food sources and other supplements usually provide the other fifty percent.
+This dose schedule provides the RDA, the recommended daily allowance established by the FDA:

 See Benefits and Risks of Potassium Supplementation, in the Revici Journal, for a full discussion of potassium and K2.

 Copyright (c) 2018 Lynne August MD All Rights Reserved.